Get a free consultation

 Who usually takes part in a quarterly earnings conference call?

 The call is generally led by the CEO and chief financial officer, sometimes joined by other senior company executives.
-Investors, analysts and journalists listen in, often followed by a Q&A session where management answers questions about financial results, fundamental analysis and company strategy.
+Investors, analysts and journalists listen in, often followed by a Q&A session.

 What should company executives talk about during the call?